Delirium Tremens (DTs) Medication

 Lorazepam (Ativan)

 Lorazepam is a sedative hypnotic with a rapid onset of action and a medium duration of effect.
-By increasing the action of GABA, which is major inhibitory neurotransmitter in brain, it may depress all levels of the CNS, including the limbic and reticular formations.
+By increasing the action of GABA, which is major inhibitory neurotransmitter in brain, it may depress all levels of the central nervous system, including the limbic and reticular formations.
 When the patient must be sedated for more than 24 hours, this medication is excellent, although it may require frequent redosing.
 Although diazepam is the preferred benzodiazepine, lorazepam is an excellent alternative and is especially useful in elderly persons and in those with severe hepatic dysfunction.
 It is commonly used prophylactically to prevent DTs.
 It can be given intramuscularly in patients lacking intravenous access.

 Propofol (Diprivan)